Erwin Schrödinger: Later life and death

-In 1956, following the neutralization of Austria in 1955, Schödinger returned to Vienna to become a professor emeritus at the University of Vienna.
+In 1956, following the neutralization of Austria in 1955, Schrödinger returned to Vienna to become a professor emeritus at the University of Vienna.
 At an important lecture during the World Power Conference, Schrödinger refused to speak on nuclear power because of his scepticism about it and gave a philosophical lecture instead.
 During this period, he turned from mainstream quantum mechanics' definition of wave–particle duality and promoted the wave idea alone, causing much controversy.

 Schrödinger suffered from tuberculosis and several times in the 1920s stayed at a sanatorium in Arosa, Switzerland.
 It was there that he formulated his wave equation.
 Schrödinger died of tuberculosis on 4 January 1961 in Vienna at the age of 73.
 Although not Catholic, he was buried in a Catholic cemetery in Alpbach, after the priest in charge of the cemetery learnt Schrödinger was a Member of the Pontifical Academy of Sciences.

 Research and interests

 Early in his life, Schrödinger experimented in the fields of electrical engineering, atmospheric electricity, and atmospheric radioactivity, but he usually worked with his former teacher Franz Exner.
 He also studied vibrational theory, the theory of Brownian motion, and mathematical statistics.
 In 1912, at the request of the editors of the Handbook of Electricity and Magnetism, he wrote an article titled Dielectrism.
 That same year, he gave a theoretical estimate of the probable height distribution of radioactive substances, which is required to explain the observed radioactivity of the atmosphere, and in August 1913 executed several experiments in Zeehame that confirmed his theoretical estimate and those of Victor Hess.
 For this work, he was awarded the Haitinger Prize of the Austrian Academy of Sciences in 1920.

 Other experimental studies conducted by the young researcher in 1914 were checking formulas for capillary pressure in gas bubbles and the study of the properties of soft beta radiation produced by gamma rays striking a metal surface.
 The last work he performed together with his friend Fritz Kohlrausch.
 In 1919, he performed his last physical experiment on coherent light and subsequently focused on theoretical studies.